TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 25/Acts 25.22.md

 ---

-And Agrippa [said] unto Festus, I also could wish to hear the man myself.
-To-morrow, saith he, thou shalt hear him.
+Agrippa said to Festus, "I also would like to hear the man myself."
+"Tomorrow," he said, "you shall hear him."